Skip to content

 data.gouv.fr is a French public data platform.

-It includes an API, allows harvesting, has a support team, and offers thematic data repositories (but not for IT).
+It includes an API, allows harvesting, has a support team, and offers thematic data repositories (but not for computer science).

 However, the amount of data that can be deposited is limited.
 For datasets larger than 1 GB, the request may be refused.